Dijon Bourgogne-franche-comte, France Travel Guide

 A marvelous time for exploring parks and outdoor markets.

 Summer (July-August) sees the largest tourist crowds, especially around major attractions and during festivals.
-Spring and late summer/early autumn are less busy.
+Spring and late summer/early autumn are not as busy.

 Summers are warm; winters can be cold with occasional snow.
-Spring and autumn offer mild temperatures and picturesque scenery.
+Spring and autumn offer mild temperatures and scenic scenery.

 Some smaller attractions or shops may have reduced hours during the low tourist season (winter).
-Always verify schedules in advance.
+Always verify schedules ahead of time.